isbobby/isbobby.github.io/home.markdown

 permalink: /
 ---
 # Computer Science and More
 A strong foundation in computer science is crucial for success in the field.
+It's your own responsibility to educate and grow yourself - not your company's, not your school's.

-This blog is inspired by [teachyourselfcs.com](https://teachyourselfcs.com/),
+[teachyourselfcs.com](https://teachyourselfcs.com/) helped me identify the main areas of study in this blog.

-it is also inspired by some quotes that are thrown around too often:
+This blog is also inspired by some quotes that are thrown around too often:

 > Albert Einstein — "If you can't explain it simply, you don't understand it well enough,"

 > Richard Feynman — 'What I cannot build.
 I do not understand.'

-In fact, the second statement is much more accurate when it comes to software engineering (not CS), as translating theoretical knowledge to working code is a skill all good engineers must have.
+In fact, the second statement is much more true when it comes to software engineering (not CS), as translating theoretical knowledge to working code is a skill all good engineers must have.

 Hence, this blog aims to explain CS concepts and problems, and document the process of building solutions around these concepts and problems.